noahmbright/miniclang/readme.md

 using linked lists to allow for sufficiently generic typing.
 A function pointer type is defined by its return type and parameter list types, e.g. you can have a pointer to a function that takes a `char` and returns an `int`.

+### Actually parsing a file

+Essentially the entry point to the compiler is the `parse_translation_unit` function.
+This spins up a lexer and begins producing an AST.
+A translation unit is a series of declarations or function definitions.
+Until you hit the `\0` character, just keep chomping away.

+A C program is a series of declarations and function definitions, but this requires disambiguation. `int x;` is a declaration and `int x(){...}` is a function definition.
+A function definition has the parenthesis around its parameter list followed by the curly braces for the body of the definition.

 ## Codegen